Forced labor in Nazi concentration camps: Role of private companies

 Private companies that used prisoner labor always took the initiative and were not coerced by the SS.
 Subcamps were established when companies submitted an application to the WVHA; if their purpose was considered high-priority enough, WVHA inspectors would examine the site for accommodation and security.
 Then a transport of prisoners and guards would arrive from the main camp.
 As the war progressed, allocation of prisoner labor was increasingly performed by the Ministry of Armaments rather than the WVHA, and from October 1944 applications for prisoner labor were submitted directly to the Ministry of Armaments.

-Although both the state and private enterprise reaped profits from concentration camp labor, historians continue to debate who profited the most.
+Although both the state and private enterprise reaped profits from concentration camp labor, historians debate who profited most.
 The employment of concentration camp prisoners for manufacturing was more economically favorable than construction work, which might be profitable if worn-out prisoners were promptly replaced by fresh ones.
-Employers had an economic incentive to speed this replacement process.
+Employers had an economic incentive to speed up the replacement process.
 Comprehensive documentation on the profitability and accounting of concentration camp labor is only available for a handful of projects.
 Universale Hoch und Tiefbau AG, the contractor hired by the German state to work on the Loibl tunnel connecting Austria with Slovenia, employed 800 prisoners of the Mauthausen subcamp Loibl.
-The company calculated that although prisoners were 40 percent less productive than free German workers, the prisoners cost less even after paying the SS guards and replacing the prisoners who were too weak to work.
+The company calculated that although prisoners were 40 percent less productive than free German workers, the prisoners cost less, even taking into account the cost of the SS guards and replacing the prisoners who became too weak to work.
 In order to recoup these profits, the state reduced the contracted price by 3.515 percent.